neuromore/Doc/neuromoreStudio/Nodes.md

 |-----------|-------------|
 | Value | The default static value to output.
 Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*. |
 | Sample Rate | Sample rate of the output channel.
 Possible values are in the range *128.00* .. *128.00*.The default value is *128.00*. |
-Sample rate of the output channel.
-Possible values are in the range *128.00* .. *128.00*.The default value is *128.00*.

 ## Signal Generator
 ![Signal Generator Node Icon](../neuromoreStudio/Images/Nodes/Icons/4107b810-bb6b-11e4-8dfc-aa07a5b093db.png)